MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 author: luitwieler

 ms.topic: overview
-ms.date: 02/21/2023
+ms.date: 03/27/2023
 ms.author: jeluitwi

 ---

 # Dataflows Gen2

 Dataflows Gen2 is the new generation of dataflows.
 The new generation of dataflows will replace the current Dataflow Gen1 (Power BI Dataflows) and bring new features and other improvements.
-Below we will provide you an overview of all the new features that are introduced in Gen2 and some that are still work in progress and are expected to be available by GA timeline.
+Below we will provide you an overview of all the new features that are introduced in Gen2 and some that are planned to be added in the near future.

 ## Feature overview